jameshfisher/jameshfisher.com/_posts/2019-04-27-the-inception-bar-a-new-phishing-method.md

 Then, if the user tries to scroll into the padding, we scroll them back down to the start of the content!
 It looks like a page refresh.
-If you're stuck on this page right now, wondering how to get out: one way is to move to another app and then back to Chrome, which seems to trigger Chrome to display the true URL bar.

-Is this a serious security flaw?
-Well, even I, as the creator of the inception bar, found myself accidentally using it!
-So I can imagine this technique fooling users who are less aware of it, and who are less technically literate.
-The only time the user has the opportunity to verify the true URL is on page load, before scrolling the page.
-After that, there's not much escape.

 In my proof-of-concept,
 I've just screenshotted Chrome's URL bar on the HSBC website,